Chart Color Schemes

 Kent Town's population is slightly younger than the national pattern

-The median age in Kent Town is 36 years, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median age of 38.
-Compared to Greater Adelaide, Kent Town has a higher proportion of residents aged 25-34 (22.1%) but fewer residents aged 5-14 (4.8%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of Kent Town's population aged 75 to 84 has increased from 5.2% to 6.5%.
-Conversely, the proportion of residents aged 5-14 has decreased from 6.0% to 4.8%, and the proportion of those aged 55 to 64 has dropped from 11.6% to 10.4%.
-By the year 2041, Kent Town's age composition is projected to experience notable shifts.
-The demographic shift will be led by the 25-34 age group, which is expected to grow by 10 people (from 355 to 393), while the 5-14 age group is projected to decrease by 1 resident.
+The median age in Kent Town is 36, which is slightly below Greater Adelaide's average of 39 and also slightly below Australia's median of 38.
+Compared to Greater Adelaide, Kent Town has a higher percentage of residents aged 25-34 (22.1%) but fewer residents aged 5-14 (4.8%).
+This concentration of 25-34 year-olds is significantly above the national average of 14.5%.
+Between the 2021 Census and the present, the proportion of Kent Town's population aged 75-84 has increased from 5.2% to 6.5%, while the percentage of residents aged 5-14 has decreased from 6.0% to 4.8%.
+Additionally, the proportion of those aged 55-64 has dropped from 11.6% to 10.4%.
+By the year 2041, Kent Town's age composition is expected to change significantly.
+The 25-34 age group is projected to grow by 10%, increasing from 355 to 393 residents.
+Conversely, the 5-14 age group is expected to decrease by 1 resident.